Buckinghamshire-Digital-Service/buckinghamshire-council/docs/data_protection.md

 See also: [Cookies](cookies.md)

-This page gives an overview of potentially-sensitive data stored or processed by the Buckinghamshire Council project.
+This page gives an overview of personally-identifying information (PII) stored or processed by the Buckinghamshire Council project.

 ### User accounts